 My research interests are machine learning, network effects, household finance and economics of education and environmental economics.
 Download my CV.

 Papers I’m working on

 Bouncing with the Joneses?
 A Neural Network Approach to Consumption Neighborhood Effects

 If one of your neighbors decides to purchase a good, does that affect your decision to buy the same good?
 I study this question using household level data collected in a novel way.
-I use an image classification algorithm to process a large set of aerial photos in order to infer household ownership of a visible durable good, specifically a trampoline.
-To estimate the neighborhood effect, I use a neighborhood fixed effects approach together with exogenous variation stemming from new neighbors moving in.
+I use an image classfication algorithm to process a large set of aerial photos in order to infer household ownership of a visible durable good, specifically a trampoline.
+To estimate the neighborhood effect, I use a neighborhood ﬁxed effects approach together with exogenous variation stemming from new neighbors moving in.
 I find that neighborhood effects are present, but only over short distances (the five closest neighbors) and only for prior non-owners.
 Information transmission between neighbors seems to be an important underlying channel.
 A back-of-the-envelope simulation suggests that the effect is large enough to have a significant impact on demand for this particular product.

 Cashing out?
 Children and Financial Risk.
 Joint with Sara Mikkelsen.